For live links, click to: riverhouses.org/2019-envoy

 A nightingale in the sycamore!

 “Envoy” (or its French form, “Envoi”) is a generic title, not a specific one — like “Appendix” or “Afterword.”
-An “Envoy” in the poetic sense is a note of departure: a short verse that appears at the end of a longer work and that wraps up the whole and sends readers on their way.
+An “Envoy” in the poetic sense is a send-off or a note of departure: a short verse that appears at the end of a longer work and that wraps up the whole and sends readers on their way.

 As this school year comes to a close, our little blog wishes all our homeschool readers, by way of envoy, “Flowers in the garden, meat in the hall, / A bin of wine, a spice of wit, / A house with lawns enclosing it, / A living river by the door, / A nightingale in the sycamore!”